qsivey/Game_Engine/README.md

 - Macros

-- Auxiliary flags and them functions
+- Auxiliary flags and their functions

 - Structure types corresponding to their commands